JakobMiksch/dotfiles/README.md

 # Dotfiles

-Used on Debian 10 and Linux Mint and `zsh` as standard shell.
-But of course usable in other environments as well.
+Used on Debian 11 and Linux Mint with `zsh` as standard shell.
+It should be usable in other environments as well.

 ## Issues